kmalfatti/guess-that-meme/unit-1/readme.md

 * Be prepared to spend ~5 minutes presenting your work to the class.
 * Your presentation should describe what the project is, the technologies you used, and some information about the workflow you followed.
-* Make a Pull Request against this repository.
+* Make a Pull Request against this repository with a link to your project in `unit-1/projects.md`.

 ---